PolymathNetwork/polymesh_docs/Polymesh/docs/permissioned_roles.md

 ## Committee Membership

-Committees are able to send PIPs directly to the Governance Council for ratification.
+Committees are able to send PIPs directly to the Governing Council for ratification.
 There may be several committees, each with a different specialisation and membership.

 A committee manages their own membership, voting to add or remove new members.

-## Governance Council Membership
+## Governing Council Membership

 The Governance Coucil ratify and reject PIPs and schedule their execution.
-Like committees, the governance council manage their own membership via their usual voting process.
+Like committees, the governing council manage their own membership via their usual voting process.